NeuroTechX/ntx_slack_archive/eegdata.md

  >I think a direct caregiver might be able to answer more precisely, but when it comes to ALS, the window between which single-finger joystick interactions has closed, and a gaze tracker is no longer useful (where they are truly fully locked in) and the statistical average end of life is so narrow that I think you

+7/30/2017 5:40 PM

+ **sc** :

+ >The main benefit in that instance might be the cost savings between an Insight/EPOC and a medical/research-grade EEG, but honestly with all of the other costs related to someone with the needs of late-stage ALS, I think the difference is not as great as it may initially sound.
+I might suspect that a higher-end system might be covered under healthcare anyway.